nikvn89/ProofSponsor/README.md

 Deterministic contracts cannot reliably answer this from unstructured public content.

 GenLayer Intelligent Contracts allow validators to inspect public evidence and use decentralized AI consensus to determine whether the deliverable semantically satisfies the sponsor's requirements.

+The adjudication uses `gl.vm.run_nondet_unsafe` with a leader-validator pattern:

+- **Leader** fetches the public evidence, verifies the wallet attribution marker, and prompts the AI to evaluate semantic fulfillment against the campaign requirements.
+- **Validators** independently repeat the same evaluation and confirm agreement with the leader verdict.

 This makes the adjudication result usable by other onchain systems such as: